Peter Hoffmann

 ENV PYTHONPATH=/app/

-In the second stage we install the build requirements that are only needed to compile turbodbc with arrow support.
+In the second stage, we install the build requirements needed only to compile turbodbc with Arrow support.
 There are two important notes:

 FROM base as builder